Cryptocurrency as a Disruptor: Reality or Fiction?

 How Are the Incumbents Responding?

-If cryptocurrencies are providing an online currency with similar characteristics of physical fiat currency, it is not surprising that some central banks are exploring digital currency issuance.
+If cryptocurrencies are providing an online currency with similar characteristics to physical fiat currency, it is not surprising that some central banks are exploring digital currency issuance.
 Philip Lowe, Governor of the Reserve Bank of Australia, said: “It is possible that the RBA might, in time, issue a new form of digital money … perhaps using distributed ledger technology.”
 However, Lowe also brought up the caveat alluded to earlier that current excitement with cryptocurrencies “feels more like a speculative mania than it has to do with their use as an efficient and convenient form of electronic payment.
 For a broader discussion of central-bank issued cryptocurrencies, see Morten Bech and Rodney Garratt.

-While we are at the beginning of the adoption and usage of cryptocurrencies, the incumbents are reacting to the fast growing cryptocurrency market.
+While we are at the beginning of the adoption and usage of cryptocurrencies, the incumbents are reacting to the fast-growing cryptocurrency market.
 First, governments and central banks are considering issuing their own cryptocurrencies suggesting that digital currency may be necessary for online and global commerce.
-Second, payment networks are offering bitcoin debit cards suggesting that existing payment providers recognize the benefits of cryptocurencies.
+Second, payment networks are offering bitcoin debit cards suggesting that existing payment providers recognize the benefits of cryptocurrencies.
 Third, the underlying technology that records bitcoin transactions, i.e. a blockchain recorded on a distributed ledger using cryptography, is being considered and used by financial intermediaries in other contexts.
 Whether bitcoin exists or not 20 years from now, its disruption will have benefits for decades to come.